LuanRT/YouTube.js/README.md

 #### What can it do?

-Well currently this library can search, get detailed info about videos, like/dislike/comment (Cookies required) and download videos.
+Well currently this library is able to: search, get detailed info about videos, subscribe/unsubscribe/like/dislike/comment (Cookies required) and download videos.

 #### Do I need an API key to use this?